MontiCore/montithings/README.md

 ```
 terraform destroy
 ```
+Terraform will ask again for your GitLab credentials, although they are not needed.
+You can just hit enter and leave the prompts empty.
 Double check that everything was correctly deleted in your Azure account just to make sure no further costs are incurred.